snowy-0wl/piper-mode/README.md

   - `M-x piper-speak-word` - Speak the current word
   - `M-x piper-speak-to-end` - Speak from point to end of buffer
   - `M-x piper-stop` - Stop speaking and clean up
+  - `M-x piper-select-model` - Select and download a different voice model
 - Automatic setup and installation of dependencies
 - Support for custom voice models
 - Debug logging for troubleshooting